mozilla/addons-frontend/docs/moz-addon-manager.md

 ## Developing with a local HTTPS server (recommended)

-It is possible to serve the local development version of this project with HTTPS enabled.
-By doing this, you can have access to `mozAddonManager` locally and install add-ons with a regular [Firefox Nightly build](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) (no need to build Firefox yourself).
+It is possible to serve the local development version of this project with HTTPS enabled on `example.com` which is a domain sanctioned for testing purposes.
+By doing this, you can access `mozAddonManager` locally and install add-ons with a regular [Firefox Nightly build](https://www.mozilla.org/en-US/firefox/channel/desktop/#nightly) (no need to build Firefox yourself).
 All you need is to configure your environment as follows:

 1. Add a new entry to your `/etc/hosts` file (or equivalent on Windows systems):